Illuminator-team/Illuminator/docs/quick-start.md

 ### Simulation file

-Simulations are set up using a configulation file that must have the structure below.
+Simulations are set up using a configuration file that must have the structure below.
 See [simulation file](./user/config-file.md) for a full explanation.

 ```yaml
 # config.yaml